 So it's less about, you know, being violently attacked, although some Jews right now are being violently attacked.

-It's more about uh, you know, this bigotry against you because they know or they think that you're privileged and that your you know your skin color doesn't uh doesn't match the DEI rhetoric that they want.
+It's more about, you know, this bigotry against you because they know or they think that you're privileged and that your, you know, your skin color doesn't match the DEI rhetoric that they want.

 They can live for days and even weeks.

-Yeah, I mean, William, you you bring up such an instructive point.
+Yeah, I mean, William, you bring up such an instructive point.

-I mean, you talk about DEI and you know, all this nonsense.
+I mean, you talk about DEI and all this nonsense.

-I I I guess they kind of miss that deal somewhere along the way.
+I guess they kind of missed that deal somewhere along the way.

-Well, they get rewarded for it on their college applications because they get into you know formerly elite schools like Columbia and Yale.
+Well, they get rewarded for it on their college applications because they get into formerly elite schools like Columbia and Yale.

-They get rewarded for it in class when their professors say good job, A plus for talking about Marxism and radicalism and how you're gonna, you know, change the world through sleeping overnight in the park.
+They get rewarded for it in class when their professors say, good job, A plus for talking about Marxism and radicalism and how you're going to change the world through sleeping overnight in the park.

-And that's just an obvious feature of today's college campus, and it's disappointing.
+And that's just an obvious feature of today's college campus.

-The one thing I I did see a few days ago is that there were both protesters and anti-uh protesters on a college campus, and they're both chanting let's go Brandon, which I thought was a you know uh a rare moment of unity among the very divisive rhetoric going around now.
+The one thing I did see a few days ago is that there were both protesters and anti-protesters on a college campus, and they're both chanting Let's Go Brandon, which I thought was a rare moment of unity among the very divisive rhetoric going around now.

-You know, you William, one of the things I've been trying to figure out, you you talk about the i i intentionality of this with you know the there being these quotas that these institutions have been hitting, bringing students in that fit these profiles that are radical and then are working to radicalize others around them.
+William, one of the things I've been trying to figure out, you talked about the intentionality of this with there being these quotas that these institutions have been hitting, bringing students in that fit these profiles that are radical and then are working to radicalize others around them.

 How much from an administrative standpoint, this is something I've been trying to get my brain around.

-How many of these college administrators just are not aware of what they are getting themselves into?
+How many of these college administrators just are not aware of what they're getting themselves into?

-They're just woke, they're weak need, and oh my gosh, what have we done?
+They're weak need and, oh my gosh, what have we done?

-Uh versus how many of these college administrators knew damn well what they're doing and this is what they were going for?
+Versus how many of these college administrators knew damn well what they're doing and this is what they're going for?

 Yeah, Crimea River, right?

-I mean, these people have been in the control of admissions for decades.
+I mean, these people have been in control of admissions for decades.

-So it's just one of those things where I don't I don't really trust that administrators have anyone's best interest at heart.
+So it's just one of those things where I don't really trust that administrators have anyone's best interests at heart.

 They just want to look the other way and hope that it goes away.

-So I don't I don't give the administrators across the country any any credence whatsoever.
+So I don't give the administrators across the country any credence whatsoever.

-Yeah, William, you just pointed out the uh the unholy uh alliance on the uh let's go Brandon Chan.
+Yeah, William, you just pointed out the unholy alliance on the Let's Go Brandon chant.

-Kind of along those lines, one thing that that struck me this week, you had the official Democratic Party arm on college campuses, the the uh college democrats of America turned over their messaging this week to their Muslim caucus and their Muslim caucus endorsed these protests, what what's been playing out?
+Kind of along those lines, one thing that struck me this week, you had the official Democratic Party arm on college campuses.

 Well, it's a big problem for the Democrats.

-But if there's anything to make a centrist or an independent think twice about uh who they're gonna support going forward, it's radical students talking about how important it is to support the terrorists.
+But if there's anything to make a centrist or an independent think twice about who they're going to support going forward, it's radical students talking about how important it is to support the terrorists.

-Uh so I do think ultimately, you know, this is a problem on college campuses and for the left, but for the mainstream of the country, I I hope it's not so much of a problem.
+So I do think ultimately, you know, this is a problem on college campuses and for the left, but for the mainstream of the country, I hope it's not so much of a problem.

-Well, you're uh your lifts of God's ears that this works out politically.
+Well, your lips to God's ears that this works out politically.

-Uh William Trackman, General Counsel for Mountain States Legal Foundation.
+William Trachman, general counsel for Mountain States Legal Foundation.

 Thank you so much.